2.) Overview:

 -Alewives

 When targeting bass on Lake Nockamixon, artificial lures are often the most effective choice for anglers.
 Modern lures are crafted to be more efficient and versatile than live bait, realistically mimicking the prey that predatory fish actively pursue.
 These lures enable anglers to fish more effectively across various types of cover and structure, increasing the chances of landing bass in any environment.
-Note that in addition to being a full-time fishing guide, Captain Anthony Awgul has developed his own complete line of specialized bass lures and tackle that he uses daily to target bass on Lake Nockamixon.
-His company, Menace Baits, offers an entire selection of expertly crafted lures and tackle designed to maximize your performance on these waters.
+Note that in addition to being a full-time fishing guide, I've also developed my own complete line of specialized bass lures and tackle that I use daily to target bass on Lake Nockamixon.
+My company, Menace Baits, offers an entire selection of expertly crafted lures and tackle designed to maximize your performance on these waters.
 You can explore and shop the full Menace Baits product line at www.menacebaits.com.

-When fishing shallow vegetation, Captain Anthony's top producing lures include soft plastics, spinnerbaits, vibrating jigs, shallow diving crankbaits, and topwater baits.
-When fishing hard cover and structure, he prefers deep diving crankbaits, jigs, swimbaits, drop shot rigs, and ned rigs.
+When fishing shallow vegetation, my top producing lures include soft plastics, spinnerbaits, vibrating jigs, shallow diving crankbaits, and topwater baits.
+When fishing hard cover and structure, I prefer deep diving crankbaits, jigs, swimbaits, drop shot rigs, and ned rigs.

-Captain Anthony offers fishing guide services year-round, weather permitting—continuing as long as the lake remains ice-free!
-To help you plan your fishing trip, Captain Anthony has prepared a seasonal breakdown of typical fishing conditions on Lake Nockamixon throughout the year:
+I offer fishing guide services year-round, weather permitting—continuing as long as the lake remains ice-free!
+To help you plan your fishing trip, I've written out a seasonal breakdown of typical fishing conditions on Lake Nockamixon throughout the year:

 December through Early March: